dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Complex using ImmutableJS.md

 BECAUSE THE CHANNELID SYSTEM IS COW, the path never mutates, but it can be deleted.
 Each complex tracks a chainId, so moving that chainId causes the complex to move from it.
 ?
+What about if the complex is forked ?
+It is defined by its path, so the original path is what matters.

+?
 What about if the previous complex did not finish resolving fully, but now the next one is starting ?
 Just mark as incomplete, so we know to use the pulse that came before as base.